-Internal decorations
+Internal Decorations

-Repair category 1
+Repair Category 1

-Notes There are no obvious significant defects.
+Notes No significant defects evident.

 Cellars

-Repair category -
+Repair Category N/A

-Notes N/A
+Notes Not Applicable.

+Electricity

+Repair Category

-Electricity Repair category 1 Notes Circuitry is assumed to function satisfactorily however it may not comply totally with the most up to date regulations unless complete rewiring has taken place within the recent past.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.